 God trains us hard.

 But what do these adversities teach us?
-In these cases, we value the time we do have with loved ones, the communication we have with them, the health and strength that we do have, the persistence to keep going and doing and working for the Lord.
+In these cases, we value the time we do have with loved ones, the communication we have with them, the health and strength that we do have, the persistence to keep going and doing and working for the Lord, and using our time wisely.

 God teaches us through adversities.
 We learn to redeem the time.